angelo-wf/SnesJs/README.md

 The DSP (audio generation unit) is not really emulated yet (only the basic 'values written can be read back' and 'it attempt to play BRR-samples but fails miserably').

 Although some games seem to run fine, quite a few games are not emulated properly.
 The file `bugs.md` contains a list of games that have been tested and the problems they have.
-Apart from some known problems with the PPU and missing edge cases for (H)DMA and timing, there also seems to be a problem with the CPU emulation itself.
-I don't know yet what this problem is, exactly.
+Most of these bugs are probably caused by some known problems with the PPU and missing edge cases for (H)DMA and timing.

 It can currently only load LOROM games.